 Besides the hangover the next morning, drinking can decrease the quality of your sleep by interfering with REM (rapid eye movement) sleep which is when your dreams occur and it is thought to be the most restorative stage of sleep.
 Alcohol also alters serotonin levels in the brain which regulate mood, and can cause mental health conditions like depression, anxiety and obsessive compulsive disorder.

 In general, we find it much easier to recognize aches and pains in our bodies than we do the signs of depression, anxiety or other types of mental health disorders.
 That is why it is so important for us to keep our brain health top of mind, just as we would any heart condition, diabetes, high blood pressure or asthma.

-Mental health awareness is important because while mental disorders are common and treatable.
+Mental health awareness is important because while mental disorders are common and treatable, they often go undiagnosed.
 It is estimated that approximately 1 in 5 American adults — nearly 44 million people — will experience a diagnosable mental health disorder in a given year.

 Here are signs you may need to seek help: